[UPDATED 27 June 2019]

 10. Talad Neon

-Markets in the Pratunam area are usually bustling in daytime but with the opening of Talad Neon, the area has also become a hip and trendy place at night.
+Markets in the Pratunam area are usually bustling in the daytime but with the opening of Talad Neon, the area has also become a hip and trendy place at night.

 Credit: The Neon Night Bazaar on Facebook